lzontar/GrafMuvi/docs/Deployment_From_Zero.md

 ```
 $ bundle install
 ```
 Now that we have our Capistrano files configured and the necessary gems installed, we can deploy our API with Capistrano.
-We do that by executing:
+We do that by executing (in folder *despliegue*):
 ```
 $ cap production deploy
 ```